Seventh-day Adventist Church

 on the Religious Tolerance.org web

-The SDA is a conservative Protestant faith group that has many beliefs and
+site.
+The Adventist movement consists of a number of conservative Protestant faith groups that have many beliefs and

-practices that mirror those of evangelical denominations.
-One difference is that
+practices.
+Many mirror those of fundamentalist and other evangelical denominations.
+One difference is

 The church prefers the term "Adventist" although the term "SDA" is in very